dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

     ...
 };
 ```
-To make a transfer to the correct subaccount, choose the `memo` equal your chosen nonce and `operation` to be a transfer.
+To make a transfer to the correct account, choose the `memo` equal your chosen nonce (from Step (1a)) and `operation` to be a transfer.
 You can make the transfer from any `from` account that you control.
-The `to` account should be the computed subaccount for the neuron.
+For the `to` account, use the account that you have computed in Step (1).
 To later stake a neuron, the `amount` must be at least 1 ICP.
 Set the `fee` to the standard fee of the ICP ledger canister.

+**Claim the neuron**

-To complete the second step, claim the neuron using the following `ManageNeuron` command.
+As a third step, claim the neuron using the following `ManageNeuron` command.
 ```
 type ClaimOrRefreshNeuronFromAccount = record {
   controller : opt principal;
   memo : nat64;
 };
 ```
-The `controller` is the princpal controller chosen in the beginning that will control the neuron and the `memo` is again the chosen nonce.
+The `controller` is the principal controller chosen in Step (1a) that will control the neuron and the `memo` is again the chosen nonce.

-**Required permissions:** Anyone can make this call and claim a neuron for the specified controller.
+_Required permissions:_ Anyone can make this call and claim a neuron for the specified controller.

+**Topping up a neuron**
 Topping up an existing neuron with more tokens is called _refreshing_ a neuron and works similarly to claiming a neuron.
-1. Send additional ICP utility tokens to the (existing) neuron's subaccount.
+1. Send additional ICP utility tokens to the (existing) neuron's account.
-2. Refresh the neuron on the NNS governance canister, which tells the governance canister tht the transfer in (1) happened, upon which the NNs governance will update the neuron's stake.
+2. Refresh the neuron on the NNS governance canister, which tells the governance canister that the transfer in (1) happened, upon which the NNS governance will update the neuron's stake.

 :::info
 Note that refreshing of a neuron will also update the neuron's age to account for the fact that the newly added tokens have no age.

 :::

-These steps happen analogusly to the above description.
+These steps happen analogously to the claiming of neurons above.
+Again, care is advised to makes sure that the right account is computed and used.
 When `ClaimOrRefreshNeuronFromAccount` is used, the NNS governance canister will automatically either claim the neuron if it doesn't exist yet or top it up if it exists.

-**Required permissions:** Anyone can make this call and top up a neuron, even if they do not have any permissions on the neuron.
+_Required permissions:_ Anyone can make this call and top up a neuron, even if they do not have any permissions on the neuron.

 ### Modifying a neuron's state
 Recall from the section Neuron attributes, that a neuron has a dissolve delay and can be non-dissolving, dissolving, or dissolved.